The 20 Best Pore Vacuums, Tested by Editors and Dermatologists

 While its purpose is similar to all the other options on this list, Prospera's pore vacuum is special for its massage option.
 Still, if you're only here for gunk removal, I can assure you that the suction here is strong.
 What's more?
 The textured handles provide anti-slip grip so you can comfortably get the job done.

-Pros: Long-lasting battery; Massage setting; Good value
+What We Love: Long-lasting battery; massage setting; good value

-Cons: Suction can be too strong for some
+What We Don't: Suction can be too strong for some

 What to Look For in a Pore Vacuum